The 4 Easiest Small Dog Breeds to Housetrain

 There are also a few breeds that are notoriously difficult to housetrain, so here are a few of the easiest small dogs to housetrain.

 This small Japanese dog (they only weigh about 8-10 kilos, around 15-22 pounds) is well known as being one of the easiest to housetrain.
-Although they are not easy to obedience train, cleanliness comes naturally and they can be taught to use pads or to go outside in only a few days.
+Although they are not easy to obedience train, they are one of the cleanest dog breeds and they can be taught to use pads or even a litterbox; for best results, they should be taught to go outside and it will only take a few days.

 Shibas are vocal (they will whine loudly when unhappy or excited) but are one of the dogs that does not bark very much.
 They do shed, and if kept in a small house or apartment should be brushed daily.
 And since some of them show aggression, they do need to be well socialized.